"A box of little toys has just become a gang of little terrors. This is not child's play..."Puppet Master

 ).
 It is considered a Cult Classic

-and the company's breakout film as eight sequels.
+and the company's breakout film, as eight sequels were made.

 The series mostly revolves around a group of puppets created by Andre Toulon.
 Andre found a secret Egyptian spell